jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Fin Fang Foom
 Set: Monsters Unleashed!
 Fin Fang Foom and Leviathon Hydra are each able to attack multiple enemies at once.
 When they do, they will strike with their full ATK against each defender, and the defenders will total up their ATK to strike back.

+# The First Evil (Main Character)
+Set: The Buffy
+If two or more players are playing as The First Evil, they will need to randomly determine who chooses which one takes the first turn.

 # Gambit
 ## Gambit (MC)